 Younger Child Basket (left): Artterro Art Kit (made in Canada), Buddha Water Art Board, Ball of Whacks (magnetic 3D puzzle), Children’s Spirit Animal Cards, Non-Toxic Nail Polish by Poofy Organics, and USA made wooden bracelet.

 Don’t have a lot to spend?
 Another idea is to fill the basket with items that the kids are going to need in the coming months, thus you are essentially filling it with things that you need to purchase down the road anyway.
-Ideas: organic summer pajamas (some great priced pajamas HERE), bathing suits, organic onesies, sunglasses and sandals.
+Ideas: organic summer pajamas, bathing suits, organic onesies, sunglasses and sandals.

 Some Other Ideas: